xaviguasch/codewars-katas-collection/01-fundamentals--8-kyu/notes.md

 n131 - **To square(root) or not to square(root)** Check alternative solution
-n132 - **Exclamation marks series #1: Remove an exclamation mark from the end of string** Check alternative solutions n133 - **L1: Bartender, drinks!** Check alternative solution, VERY CLEVER
+n132 - **Exclamation marks series #1: Remove an exclamation mark from the end of string** Check alternative solutions n133 - **L1: Bartender, drinks!** Check alternative solution, VERY CLEVER n134 - **Merge two sorted arrays into one** Check alternative solution, but also the original (very clever way to eliminate duplicates in an array)